 They will be more likely to accept you

-Despite all of the struggles with finding a job here in Los Angeles, Allah (swt) provided me with the best paying, most interesting, and highest position of all those I interviewed for and was not accepted.
+Despite all of the struggles with finding a job here in Los Angeles, Allah (swt) provided me with the most interesting, and highest position of all those I interviewed for and was not accepted.

 My persistence and my strength in faith ended up helping me to get further ahead then I had even originally planned.